 The EuroVelo project aims to develop a series of long distance cycling routes throughout Europe.
 These routes use local cycle paths where available, and quieter roads where not.
 Each one has a theme, or purpose.
 For example, EuroVelo route 3 is known as The Pilgrim's route, and follows the path of some of Europe's more famous pilgrim paths.
 Starting in Trondheim, Norway, it snakes down through Sweden, Denmark, Germany, and Belgium, meanders through France, and finishes in Santiago de Compostela in Spain.
 The route takes into account local accommodation, so you could camp if you wanted, stay at hotels, or book short term rentals in the more scenic areas such as the Dordogne.

 When choosing a cycling route from Greece to England, it was obvious that no one single EuroVelo route would be suitable.
-I would have to combine different ones.
+I would have to combine different ones, especially if I wanted to see the best places in Greece.
 From my starting point in Athens, there were two routes to choose from.
 One is EuroVelo route 11, and is affectionately known as the Beast from the East.
 Whilst the entire route runs from Athens to Nordkap in Norway, it might have been possible to cycle part of the route, before ‘jumping off' onto another one.
 It wasn't the most direct route though, and so I had to discard it.
 That said, I have bookmarked it as a potential bicycle touring trip in 2017!

 The second EuroVelo route which starts from Athens, is EuroVelo 8.
 This is known as the Mediterranean route, and actually goes all the way to Cadiz in Spain.
 Obviously, I wouldn't follow it all the way through, but instead leave the route in Slovenia.
 This was a perfect match for me, as it would take me to a few countries I haven't yet visited.
 I could then also combine this with parts of EuroVelo routes 6, 7, and 4 to complete most of the journey.